 After the MSP occurrence is posted, the BCRC will send you the Rights and Responsibilities (RAR) letter.
 The RAR letter explains what information is needed from you and what information you can expect from the BCRC.
 A copy of the Rights and Responsibilities Letter can be found in the Downloads section at the bottom of this page.
 Please note: If Medicare is pursuing recovery directly from the insurer/workers’ compensation entity, you and your attorney or other representative will receive recovery correspondence sent to the insurer/workers’ compensation entity.
 For more information on insurer/workers’ compensation entity recovery, click the Insurer Non-Group Health Plan Recovery link.

 Medicare does not release information from a beneficiary’s records without appropriate authorization.
 If you have an attorney or other representative, he or she must send the BCRC documentation that authorizes them to release information.
 Your attorney or other representative will receive a copy of the RAR letter and other letters from the BCRC as long as he or she has submitted a Consent to Release form.
-A Consent to Release authorizes an individual or entity to receive certain information from the BCRC for a limited period of time.
+A Consent to Release (CTR) authorizes an individual or entity to receive certain information from the BCRC for a limited period of time.
 With that form on file, your attorney or other representative will also be sent a copy of the Conditional Payment Letter (CPL) and demand letter.
 If your attorney or other representative wants to enter into additional discussions with any of Medicare’s entities, you will need to submit a Proof of Representation document.
-A Proof of Representation authorizes an individual or entity (including an attorney) to act on your behalf.
+A Proof of Representation (POR) authorizes an individual or entity (including an attorney) to act on your behalf.
 Note: In some special circumstances, the potential third-party payer can submit Proof of Representation giving the third-party payer permission to enter into discussions with Medicare’s entities.
 If potential third-party payers submit a Consent to Release form, executed by the beneficiary, they too will receive CPLs and the demand letter.
 It is in the best interest of both sides to have the most accurate information available regarding the amount owed to the BCRC.
-Please see the following documents in the Downloads section at the bottom of this page for additional information: Proof of Representation vs. Consent to Release, Proof of Representation Model Language and Consent to Release Model Language.
+Please see the following documents in the Downloads section at the bottom of this page for additional information: POR vs. CTR, Proof of Representation Model Language and Consent to Release Model Language.

 3. BCRC identifies Medicare’s interim recovery amount and issues the CPL: